emartech/data-aggregator-language/README.md

 ## Licensing

 Copyright 2018-2023 SAP SE or an SAP affiliate company and data-aggregator-language contributors.
 Please see our [LICENSE](LICENSE.txt) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/Emartech/data-aggregator-language)